Root Canal Therapy

 This can allow harmful bacteria to reach the nerve, resulting in infection and decay.

-Trauma.
-A blow to a tooth or the jaw can cause damage to sensitive nerve tissue within the
+Injury.
+An injury to a tooth or the jaw can cause damage to sensitive nerve tissue in the

 Without treatment, the infected dental pulp will spread to the bone around the tooth.

 This makes it unable to hold the tooth in place.